jeffvance/kube_vol_provisioning/README.md

 ###Prove it's Working
 We will show that the pod created on the node "f21-3" has mounted the RHGS volume and that files existing on that volume are available to the pod.

-On f21-3 get the container id using *docker ps*:
+On the "f21-3" node get the container id using *docker ps*:
 ```
+ssh f21-3

 docker ps
 CONTAINER ID        IMAGE                                  COMMAND             CREATED             STATUS              PORTS               NAMES
 3d3397bf69eb        fedora/nginx:latest                    "/usr/sbin/nginx"   3 minutes ago       Up 3 minutes                            k8s_myfrontend.32ed1327_mypod_default_6cee84e0-0a37-11e5-bb68-5254007d1adf_c524f139